 The Census of Agriculture is the leading source of facts and figures about American agriculture.
 Conducted every five years, the Census provides a detailed picture of U.S. farms and ranches and the people who operate them.
 It is the only source of uniform, comprehensive agricultural data for every state and county in the United States.
 Participation by every farmer and rancher, regardless of the size or type of operation, is vitally important.
 By responding to the Census, producers are helping themselves, their communities and all of U.S. agriculture.

-The 2012 Census of Agriculture will collect information concerning all areas of farming and ranching operations, including production expenses, market value of products, and operator characteristics.
+The 2012 Census of Agriculture collected information concerning all areas of farming and ranching operations, including production expenses, market value of products, and operator characteristics.
 This information is used by everyone who provides services to farmers and rural communities - including federal, state and local governments, agribusinesses, and many others.
 Census data is used to make decisions about many things that directly impact farmers, including:

-Last Modified: 04/10/2012
+Last Modified: 04/28/2014